 Having been recently asked this question by an American lawyer, it was decided to consult with a Chilean lawyer at some considerable cost.
 In his legal opinion;

 There is no law in Chile that specifically prohibits the service of foreign legal documents on anyone in Chile

 Jorge said, “I spend a lot of time in Chile and I can see that that the Investigation industry in Chile is sadly lacking in any cohesion and professionalism.
-I hope to bring British know how and experience to Chile in what is in my opinion an evolving market.”
+I hope to bring British know-how and experience in Chile in what is an developing market.”

 Lawyers and other Process Servers around the world and individuals often seek our Chilean Process Servers because they can perform the duty more quickly than going through the official channels, Jorge said.

 “An advantage to using the Salgado Investigation’s process servers is we’re paid to make sure that document is served — no matter how difficult it is to locate that person,” he said.